 Tips for making the keto cookie crust

 When you are making this, be aware that the cookie crust will still be pretty soft when you remove it from the oven.
-Allow it to cool for 5-10 minutes before transferring to a cooling rack, Then allow it to cool completely at room temp before adding the toppings, otherwise you risk it cracking or crumbling.
-It does harden as it cools, so the end product is very sturdy 🙂
+Allow it to cool for 5-10 minutes before transferring to a cooling rack, Then allow it to cool completely at room temp before adding the toppings, otherwise, you risk it cracking or crumbling.
+It does harden as it cools, so the end product is very sturdy.

-Be sure to check out these other great recipes from This Mom’s Menu:
+Be sure to check out these other great recipes:

 - Red, White and Blue Summer Salad with Creamy Poppy Seed Dressing

-- Chocolate Chip Cookie Cheesecake Bars | Keto, Gluten Free
+- Chocolate Chip Cookie Cheesecake Bars | Keto, Gluten-Free

-- Upside Down Lemon Blueberry Cake | Keto, Gluten Free
+- Upside Down Lemon Blueberry Cake | Keto, Gluten-Free

-- 1 cup strawberries washed and cut into quarters
+- 1 cup Strawberries washed and cut into quarters

-- 3/4 cup blueberries washed
+- ¾ cup Blueberries washed

-- Preheat the oven to 350 degrees F, and line a large cookie sheet or pizza pan with parchment paper, greased with butter or non stick spray.
+- Preheat the oven to 350 degrees F, and line a large cookie sheet or pizza pan with parchment paper, greased with butter or non-stick spray.